irmen/Pyro4/docs/source/security.rst

 =========================
 By default Pyro binds every server on localhost, to avoid exposing things on a public network or over the internet by mistake.
 If you want to expose your Pyro objects to anything other than localhost, you have to explicitly tell Pyro the network interface address it should use.
-This means it is a conscious effort to expose Pyro objects to remote machines.
+This means it is a conscious effort to expose Pyro objects to other machines.

-It is possible to tell Pyro the interface address by means of an environment variable or global config item (``HOST``).
+It is possible to tell Pyro the interface address via an environment variable or global config item (``HOST``).
-In some situations, or if you're paranoid, it is advisable to override this setting in your server program by setting the config item from within your own code instead of depending on an externally configured setting.
+In some situations - or if you're paranoid - it is advisable to override this setting in your server program by setting the config item from within your own code, instead of depending on an externally configured setting.

 .. index::